notarkhit/presentations/README.md

 # presentations
-Presntations made for running using presenterm
+Presntations made in markdown
+can be presented using [presenterm](https://github.com/mfontanini/presenterm)